aditibhatia/portfolio-content/about.md

 Majoring in New Media Studies has prepared me for careers in Web communication and new media industries.
 Along with an overview of theoretical and critical understandings of media: political, economic, social and cultural contexts in which mediated images and texts are produced, distributed, and consumed.

 ### Certificate, Digital Strategy & Communications Management
-#### University of Toronto – School of Continuing Education - Present
+#### University of Toronto – School of Continuing Education - In progress
 Focus on developing strategies and initiatives that resonate with the audience and build engagement and community.
 Learning to integrate strategic approach with hands-on experience using platforms and tools within the rapidly changing digital and social media landscape.

 ### Ontario College Certification, New Media Design with Honours